Palmers Green

-Palmers Green is a suburban area and electoral ward in North London, England, within the London Borough of Enfield.
+Palmers Green is a suburban area in north London, England, within the London Borough of Enfield.
 It is located within the N13 postcode district, around 8 mi north of Charing Cross.
 It is home to the largest population of Greek Cypriots outside Cyprus and is often nicknamed "Little Cyprus" or "Palmers Greek".

 Etymology

 Recorded as Palmers grene 1608, 'village green associated with a family called Palmer' (mentioned in local records from the 14th century), from the Middle English grene.

 History

 Palmers Green was once a tiny hamlet in the parish of Edmonton, situated at the junction of Green Lanes and Fox Lane.
 Its population was very small, and there were no more than a few isolated houses in the mid-17th century.
 Local records mention a Palmers Field in 1204 and a Palmers Grove in 1340.
 Palmers Green is mentioned as a highway in 1324 (in Westminster Abbey Muniments).

-By 1801 the area had grown to a village of 54 buildings, including two inns (according to the Middlesex Record Office).
+By 1801, the area had grown to a village of 54 buildings, including two inns (according to the Middlesex Record Office).
 In 1871 the railway line from Wood Green to Enfield was opened and a station was built in Aldermans Hill to serve Palmers Green (half a mile away from the nearest houses).

 The area remained largely undeveloped for thirty more years, as local landowners refused to sell their large estates for building.
 In 1902, however, large tracts of land were sold for building and the area began to develop rapidly.
-The first large-scale developments were on the Old Park estate between Fox Lane and Aldermans Hill, and the Hazelwood Park Estate between Hazelwood Lane and Hedge Lane.
-Within the latter development the building that now serves as Hazelwood Infant School and Hazelwood Junior School was built in Hazelwood Lane in 1908.

-Notable local buildings include Broomfield House and Truro House.
+The first large-scale developments were on the Old Park estate between Fox Lane and Aldermans Hill, and the Hazelwood Park Estate between Hazelwood Lane and Hedge Lane, within the latter development the building that now serves as Hazelwood Infant School and Hazelwood Junior School was built in Hazelwood Lane in 1908.Notable local buildings include Broomfield House and Truro House.
 The former Southgate Town Hall has now been converted into flats.
 The former Pilgrims Rest (reflecting the name Palmers – "medieval pilgrim who carried a palm branch as a token of having visited the Holy Land") has already been demolished for housing.
 The Fox public house, which has been in its present guise since 1904, was once the site of the Electric Mouse comedy venue.

 The Intimate Theatre was opened in a building that had been built in 1931 as St Monica's Church Hall.
 Among the actors who performed there were Richard Attenborough, Vivien Leigh, Roger Moore and (in a mime production) David Bowie.
 It is no longer a repertory theatre and the building is no longer used exclusively for theatrical performances, but it is still often referred to as the Intimate Theatre.
 In 1992 the building housed a Radio Cracker studio.

-In 1988 Palmers Green's only hospital, Greentrees Hospital, was closed and demolished.
+In 1988, Palmers Green's only hospital, Greentrees Hospital, was closed and demolished.